- Listed as Endangered (EPBC Act – Australian )

 South Australia and Western Australia coastlines

-Australian sea lions are a type of seal that are native only to our shores.
+Australian sea lions are a type of pinniped (seals, sea lions and walruses) that are only found on our shores.

 These beautiful animals live in colonies made up of small populations along the coastline of South Australia (SA) and Western Australia (WA).
-Historically hunted for their fur, Australian Sea Lion numbers are at such low levels that the species is listed as ‘vulnerable’ under Australian law.
+Historically hunted for their fur, Australian sea lion numbers have fallen by over 60% in four decades and are at such low levels that in 2021 the species was re-assessed and listed from ‘vulnerable’ to ‘endangered’ under Australian law.

 Quick Facts about Australian Sea Lions

-- Sea lions typically live for 8 to 9 years
+- Sea lions typically live for 12 years

 - Breeding cycles happen only once every 18 months and female will only breed at the site where they were born